Naeima/FOO-Book/docs/_sources/software/interfaces.md

 - Creat a folder named STARDOG_HOME in (Documents).
 Then add path to environment as named.

--  Extracted Stardog downloaded zip folder to (Desktop) - different location to STARDOG_HOME (preferrable).
+-  Extract Stardog from the downloaded zip folder to (Desktop) - different location to STARDOG_HOME (preferrable).

 -  In environment tab again, add the path for the extracted folder.